Agentic marketing

 The instinct is to pick a culprit.
 Bad ad quality.
 Weak landing page copy.
 SDRs not following up fast enough.
 Maybe the form is too long.

-That number is also why the gap between your traffic and your pipeline feels so stubborn.
-At 1.1%, you’re converting roughly 1 in 91 visitors.
-And there’s no obvious single fix because the leak is almost never in one place.
+At 1.1%, you are converting roughly 1 in 91 visitors.
+There is rarely a single fix because the leak is almost never in one place.
+The five checks below tell you where yours is.

-Diagnostic Check 1: Are Your High-Intent Visitors Arriving When Your System Is Offline?
+Check 1: Are Your High-Intent Visitors Arriving When Your System Is Offline?

-What to look for in your data
+What to look for

-This is not a niche edge case.
-Over 40% of B2B decision-makers engage with work-related content in the evening after work, and nearly a quarter do so on weekends (Inbox Insight, 2025).
-A separate analysis of 950,000 U.S.-based B2B search queries found a 23% surge in B2B weekend traffic, with Saturday and Sunday engagement growing steadily through 2024 (DesignRush via Demand Gen Report, 2024).
+Over 40% of B2B decision-makers engage with work-related content in the evening, and nearly a quarter do so on weekends (Inbox Insight, 2025).
+A separate analysis of 950,000 U.S.-based B2B search queries found a 23% surge in B2B weekend traffic through 2024 (DesignRush via Demand Gen Report, 2024).
+These are not casual browsers.
+They are buyers doing evaluation research without distraction.

 What a failing result looks like